RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 - "xmlName" (+)
 - "xmlNamespace"

-## XML Marshaling/Unmarshaling ("Tag-Affix")
+## XML Missing Tag Correction ("Tag-Affix")

-Some definitions of "types" in AWS-SDK do not work with API-defined XML.
-AWS-SDK has specific routines in marshaling for those types.
+Some type definitions in "types" in AWS-SDK do not marshal/unmarshal with API-defined XML.
+The standard marshaler of Golang cannot be used, and AWS-SDK has specific marshaling routines for those types.

 An example is "types.Tagging" used in the "PutObjectTagging" action.
 The standard marshaler of Golang produces an XML output lacking `<Tag>` entry, which appears in the XML in the API document.
-Looking at the API document, Tagging's `<Tag>` entry has no html-link, i.e., no definition.
+Looking at the API document, Tagging's `<Tag>` entry has no html-link, i.e., it means it has no definition.
 See the following description for the difference of the generated XML.

-This is the list of structure slots that require the same encoding.
+This is the list of record slots that require the non-standard marshaling.

 - **Buckets []Bucket** slot used in the response of ListBuckets and ListDirectoryBuckets.